rempsyc/rempsyc/paper/paper.md

 ([Aron et al., 1992](#ref-aron1992inclusion)), it can be useful to interpolate the original discrete scores (1 to 7) into a group average representation of the conceptual self-other overlap.
-For example, assuming the group mean is 3.5 on the 1 to 7 scale:
+For example, assuming the group mean is 3.5 on the 1 to 7 scale, `overlap_circle()` will draw a 25% overlap from interpolation:

     overlap_circle(3.5)